The weighted ambient metric for manifolds with density: Introduction

-In~\cites{Case2016v,Case2014sd}, Case constructs two higher fully non-linear analogues of the $\mathcal{W}$-functional, $\mathcal{W}_{2,\phi}$ and $\mathcal{W}_{3,\phi}$, that are also conformally invariant, and proves that they are variational.
-We bring this program to a completion by constructing the weighted ambient space for manifolds with density, which allows us to systematically construct infinite families of fully non-linear analogues of both the $\mathcal{F}$ and $\mathcal{W}$ functionals.
+Chang, Gursky and Yang~\cite{ChangGurskyYang2006} started a program to construct conformal invariants associated to a manifold with density.
+Case extended this program~\cites{Case2016v,Case2014sd} by constructing two higher fully non-linear analogues of the $\mathcal{W}$-functional, $\mathcal{W}_{2,\phi}$ and $\mathcal{W}_{3,\phi}$, that are also conformally invariant, and proving that they are variational.
+He mentions~\cite{Case2016v} that a systematic way to construct these invariants would be by constructing the ambient metric for manifolds with density.
+Case and the author tried to construct the ambient metric for a manifold with density by constructing one for $m<\infty$~\cite{CaseKhaitan2022}, and then attempting to take a limit as $m\to\infty$.
+However, their attempt was unsuccessful, as the geometric quantities that they construct are not always well-defined when $m=\infty$ (one example being the volume element $f^m \mathrm{dvol}_{g_\rho}$).

+In this paper, we finally construct the ambient metric for manifolds with density, thereby bringing this program to a completion.
+This allows us to systematically construct infinite families of fully non-linear analogues of both the $\mathcal{F}$ and $\mathcal{W}$ functionals.
 We prove that these families are variational, and also construct the associated weighted GJMS operators, and weighted renormalized volume coefficients.

 Moreover, we establish a dual correspondence between the weighted ambient metric and the singular Ricci flow by proving that given a singular gradient Ricci flow spacetime $\mathcal{H}$ in the Kleiner-Lott sense~\cites{KleinerLott2017}, we can construct a unique global ambient half-space structure on $\mathcal{H}\times \mathbb{R}$.
 We also prove that every global ambient space contains a singular Ricci flow spacetime, thereby completing the correspondence between the two.